-The Gosselins are in the news again.
+The Gosselins have been in the news many times over the years.
 Don't know who they are?
 The family of twins and sextuplets from Jon & Kate Plus Eight, and now Kate Plus Eight.
 After going through a very public divorce, the family has now settled into a post-divorce life.
-The family recently made headlines again when two of their six-year-old children were allegedly expelled from their school for misbehavior towards other children.
+The family made headlines again when two of their children were allegedly expelled from their school for misbehavior towards other children.
 And of course, the parents continue to take the spotlight by bickering over whether the children should appear on TV and by talking about each other.

 Take away the cameras and the media and the sheer number of children involved and you're dealing with a textbook post-divorce family.
 The Gosselins aren't unusual at all.
 Few families move on after a divorce without some disagreement over finances and parenting.
 And most moms who are divorced need to talk about it with friends (in Kate Gosselin's case she may be mistaking the media for her friends).
 Many children experience behavioral issues after a divorce and if you mix that up with how child stars fare in general, well, you've got a pretty clear idea that the Gosselins are going to have some difficulties.

 I don't want to bash the Gosselins - in fact, I feel sorry for them.
 A mom who found a way to support her unique family is dealing with the consequences of public life.
 A dad who has made some public mistakes is vilified.
 Kids who are just kids are behaving in the only way that makes sense to them.
 The only solution for them (getting out of the spotlight) takes away their livelihood.
 They're in a tough spot.

 If you find yourself living a less public version of the Gosselin story (vicious disagreements, not enough cash to go around, clashes on how to parent, and kids who are acting out), there are some solutions for you: